 Calvin Young

 Calvin is a PhD student working on multi-phase detonation experiments.
-His current project investigating droplet breakup and reaction in the Multiphase Detonation Tube Facility.
+Current projects include investigating droplet breakup and reaction in the Multiphase Detonation Tube Facility and simulations of hypersonic shock-droplet interactions with Lawrence Livermore National Laboratory.
+Interests include shock & detonations physics and laser-optical diagnostics.
 Past projects include diagnosis of the lab’s atmospheric plasma torch facility, investigations into novel nano-thermite energetics, and internships with Los Alamos National Laboratory.

 Calvin holds a MS ME from Texas A&M and BS ME from the University of Missouri, and was previously with the lab group there.
 He is from Kansas City, Missouri.